SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2023 Tech Internships by Pitt CSC 🌆🐢
 And we're back!
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2023.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

+:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

+🧠 For tips on the internship process check out the [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠

+🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!** 🙏

 ---

 <div align="center">